-Edinburgh has many buildings with steeples, it might seem, but few are as dramatic as St Mary's a three-steepled cathedral that dominates the view Westward down Melville Street in Edinburgh's New Town.
-The main spire is 270 ft high.
-The sandstone used to construct most of St. Marys was quarried locally at Craigleith.
+Edinburgh has many buildings with steeples, but few are as dramatic as St Mary's a three-steepled cathedral that dominates the view Westward down Melville Street in Edinburgh's New Town.
+The main spire is 270 feet high.

 St Mary's continues a tradition of daily choral services sung by the cathedral choir - a magnificent concert venue.
 The Song School is covered by murals by renowned artist Phoebe Anna Traquair.